martin68/apt-smart/README.rst

 As a successor of `apt-mirror-updater <https://github.com/xolox/python-apt-mirror-updater>`_, `apt-smart` has many improvements in intelligence, speed, accuracy and robustness (see changelog_) when offering the best mirror for you.
 It has a plan to optionally be a set-and-forget smart daemon: running in the background as a reverse proxy always redirecting to the best mirror without root privilege.
-It also has a plan to support other distros like: Linux Mint , ROS...
+It also has a plan to support other distros like: Linux Mint (Done!) , ROS...

 .. _features: